 With the following 4 tips, you can set your firm on the right track is what is sure to be a lean and mean year in the legal world.
 The most successful firms will have the best business practice, the best tools, the best people and the best vision.

 Be sure that your firm is one of those!

 A paralegal, also called a legal secretary, is someone trained to handle many of the daily tasks at a firm.
-This includes paperwork and research, some of the most time-consuming aspects of law.
+This includes paperwork and research, some of the most time consuming aspects of the business.

 For the majority of cases at a firm, a paralegal can handle these tasks just as well as a fully educated lawyer at a fraction of the cost.
 If a paralegal is hired from a quality program or school, they can be a knowledgeable and productive asset in any law firm.